College of Wooster: History

-Founded as the University of Wooster in 1866 by Presbyterians, the institution opened its doors in 1870 with a faculty of five and a student body of thirty men and four women.
+Founded as the University of Wooster in 1866 by the Presbyterian Synod of Ohio, the institution opened its doors in 1870 with a faculty of five and a student body of thirty men and four women.
 Ephraim Quinby, a Wooster citizen, donated the first 20 acre, a large oak grove situated on a hilltop overlooking the town.
 After being founded with the intent to make Wooster open to everyone, the university's first Ph.D. was granted to a woman, Annie B. Irish, in 1882.
 The first black student, Clarence Allen, began his studies later in the same decade.

-It is rumored that when the college was founded, it was gifted a mummy and the head of Nat Turner.
-While the mummy is still located on campus, at the basement of the art center, the head of Nat Turner was lost in Old Main after a fire broke out.

-In the pre-dawn hours of December 11, 1901, a fire destroyed the five-story Old Main building, the centerpiece of the campus.
-Within two years, it was replaced by several new buildings which (after substantial renovations within the last 30 years) remain the primary structures for the classes, labs, and faculty offices.
-These include Kauke Hall (the center of campus), Scovel Hall, Severance Hall (which together form a large courtyard in front of Kauke Hall, all designed by Lansing C. Holden) and Taylor Hall.

-About ten years after the fire and rebuilding, there were eight divisions, including a medical school whose faculty outnumbered those in the college of arts and sciences.
-However, the university had gradually begun to define itself as a liberal arts institution and, in 1915, after a bitter dispute between the faculty and the Trustees, chose to become The College of Wooster in order to devote itself entirely to the education of undergraduate students in the liberal arts.
-The enrollment of the college is kept intentionally small, around 2000 students, to allow for close interaction between faculty and students.

-In the 1920s, during the clashes between liberal and fundamentalists, William Jennings Bryan, a prominent Presbyterian layman, and former United States Secretary of State, attacked the college for its teaching of evolution.
-The subject had been taught at the college for several decades and defended by then president Charles F. Wishart.
-Bryan called for the General Assembly of the church to cut off funding to the college.
-But in 1923 Wishart defeated Bryan for the position of Moderator of the General Assembly largely on the evolution issue, and the college continued to teach evolution.
+The university gradually began to define itself as a liberal arts institution.
+In 1915, after a bitter dispute between the faculty and the trustees, the institution was renamed The College of Wooster reflecting a dedication to the education of undergraduate students in the liberal arts.
+The college developed under the presidency of Charles F. Wishart, 1919-1944.
+During the Fundamentalist–Modernist Controversy in the 1920s, prominent Presbyterian layman and former United States Secretary of State William Jennings Bryan attacked the college for its teaching of evolution.
+The subject had been taught at the college for several decades and defended by president Wishart.
+Bryan called for the general assembly of the church to cut off funding to the college.
+In 1923, Wishart defeated Bryan for the position of Moderator of the General Assembly, largely on the evolution issue, and the college continued to teach evolution.
+Wishart was followed by Howard F. Lowry, who served from 1944 until his death in 1967.
+He was followed by J. Garber Drushal, who served until 1977.